How to Start an LLC in Washington? (5 Steps Needed)

 However, it's still beneficial to have EIN if you don't plan to hire employees, so visit the IRS website for more information.

-Related Article: How to Start an LLC in Washington DC?
+- How To Close an LLC in Washington

 - Certificate of formation of your LLC

-- Tax ID number for your LLC (EIN).
+- The tax ID number for your LLC (EIN).

 Separating personal assets from business ones is important to reduce the risk of liabilities and losses in case your LLC gets sued.

-Having two bank accounts makes it easier to keep track of what belongs where, helps separate business expenses, and maintains the personal asset protection of an LLC.
+Having two bank accounts makes it easier to keep track of business funds, helps separate business expenses, and maintains the personal asset protection of the members.

 LLC Business Licenses in Washington